giraud/reasonml-idea-plugin/website/docs/get-started/project-configuration.md

 ## Define a SDK

-You need to create a SDK to locate the compiled files and the source files of the OCaml language.
+You need to create a SDK to locate the compiled files, and the source files of the OCaml language.

 First, open the project structure (File | Project structure), and go to SDK: